How to pass your CBT and ride a motorbike on L-plates

-If you’ve decided you want to get your full motorbike licence, the first thing you'll need to do is complete a CBT (Compulsory Basic Training) course.
+If you've decided you want to ride a motorbike, the first thing you'll need to do is complete a Compulsory Basic Training, or CBT course.
 It may be a step down from your dreams of exploring the open road on a big sportsbike or cruiser, but everyone has to start somewhere.

 The CBT is a mandatory requirement for nearly all new riders and, as the name suggests, will give you the basic level of experience needed in order to ride a motorcycle on the road.